 And that friends was your virtual visit to Ontario.
 Hope you enjoyed your trip!

 On an end note, there will be no blog post next week as I will be in London, UK and Paris, France celebrating my husband and I’s 5th wedding anniversary and my Big 4-0 birthday.
-If you want to see my adventures while I’m there please follow me on Instagram.
+March 30th, 2022 Update: Here is the link to part of my Paris Trip.

 Liz